The symplectic isotopy problem for rational cuspidal curves: Unicuspidal curves with one Newton pair

 \begin{proof} We start with the non-Fibonacci families.

-Suppose we have a symplectic embedding of the cuspidal curve into $(X,\omega)$.
-Then we have an embedding of the resolution $\Ac_p$, $\Bc_p$, $\Ec$ or $\Dc$ into $X \# K \cptwobar$.
-Identifying $X\#K\cptwobar$ with $\cptwo\#N\cptwobar$ and the $+1$-sphere with a line using McDuff's theorem, we classified the homological embeddings using Lemmas~\ref{l:homAp},~\ref{l:homBp},~\ref{l:homC}, and~\ref{l:homD}.
-Next use Lemma~\ref{l:blowdown} to find exceptional spheres representing the classes $e_i$ to blow down until we reach $\cptwo$.
+Suppose we have a symplectic embedding of the cuspidal curve into $(M,\omega)$.
+Then we have an embedding of the resolution $\Ac_p$, $\Bc_p$, $\Ec$ or $\Dc$ into $M \#_K \cptwobar$.
+By Theorem~\ref{thm:mcduff} we can identify $M\#_K\cptwobar$ with $\cptwo\#_N\cptwobar$ and the $(+1)$-sphere with a line.
+In particular, $M$ is either $\cptwo\#_m\cptwobar$ for some $m\geq 0$ or $S^2\times S^2$ (the symplectic structures on these manifolds are unique up to symplectomorphism and symplectic deformation).
+The homological embeddings of the resolutions in $\cptwo\#_N\cptwobar$ are classified in Lemmas~\ref{l:homAp},~\ref{l:homBp},~\ref{l:homC}, and~\ref{l:homD}.
+Next use Lemma~\ref{l:blowdown} to find exceptional spheres representing the classes $e_i$ to blow down to $\cptwo$, keeping track of the intersections of these exceptional spheres with the resolution to determine how it descends.
 The core spheres of $\Ac_p$ or $\Bc_p$ descend to two symplectic spheres each in the homology class $h$ of the line.
-There is a unique symplectic isotopy class of two lines by Proposition~\ref{p:addline}.
-Every embedding of the cap is obtained by blowing up two symplectic lines according to the homology classes specified, therefore there is a unique symplectic isotopy embedding for each homological embedding.
+Therefore any embedding of a cuspidal curve of type $\Ac_p$ or $\Bc_p$ into a closed symplectic manifold $(M,\omega)$ has a birational derivation to $(\cptwo,L_1\cup L_2)$ where $L_1$ and $L_2$ are symplectic lines.
+There is a unique symplectic isotopy class of two symplectic lines by Proposition~\ref{p:addline}.
+Therefore by Proposition~\ref{l:biratderiveunique}, there is a unique symplectic isotopy class of such curves for each possible $(M,\omega)$ that they embed into.

 Lemma~\ref{l:homAp} gives a unique homological embedding of $\Ac_p$ (which is obtained from the cuspidal curve by blowing up $2p+1$ times) into $\cptwo\#(2p+1)\cptwobar$.
-Therefore these cuspidal curves only embed into $\cptwo$.
+Therefore the only relatively minimal embedding of these cuspidal curves is into $\cptwo$.

 Lemma~\ref{l:homBp} gives two homological embeddings of $\Bc_p$ (which is obtained from the cuspidal curve by blowing up $2p+2$ times), one into $\cptwo\#(2p+3)\cptwobar$ and the other into $\cptwo\#(2p+2)\cptwobar$.
 Therefore the cuspidal curve has one symplectic embedding into $\cptwo$ and another into either $\cptwo\#\cptwobar$ or $S^2\times S^2$.
 We will see in Proposition~\ref{p:QHblowdown} below that the latter embedding is obtained from the former by doing a rational blow-up of $T^*\R\P^2$, thus showing that the ambient 4-manifold is indeed $S^2\times S^2$.
 It is however instructive to see this directly, so we flesh out the argument here: recall that we have $C \subset X$ a curve, and that the we look at the embedding of the total transform of $C$ in a blow-up $\overline{X}$ of $X$.
 The intersection form of $X$ is recovered from that of $\overline{X}$ by ``algebraically blowing down'' all the exceptional divisors in in the total transform of $C$; this boils down to taking the orthogonal of the homology classes.
 That is, we have to look at the orthogonal of the classes